Clari3D logo

 Abstract

-Websites generally use PHP or DOT.NET to handle the dynamic aspect of the user interaction.
+Websites typically use PHP or .NET to manage dynamic user interactions.

-Websites designers use these languages and frameworks to generate the Web pages dynamically, even if the page does not contain any dynamic element.
-This causes server overloads.
+Web designers often use these languages and frameworks to generate web pages dynamically, even when the page does not contain any dynamic elements.
+This can lead to server overloads.

-We believe that Websites could be more cleanly implemented by separating the dynamic and the static parts.
+We believe that websites can be more efficiently implemented by separating the dynamic and static components.

-We have implemented a tool, HTGEN, a Website compiler that solves the static aspects at compile time; the dynamic parts are handled by the used framework such as PHP.
+We have developed a tool called HTGEN, a website compiler that addresses the static aspects at compile time, while the dynamic parts are managed by the chosen framework, such as PHP.

-HTGEN significantly reduces the server overloads by serving mostly static HTML pages; static pages are well cached in the network infrastructure.
-In addition, HTGEN transparently minifies the generated HTML, JS and CSS files.
-And HTGEN is able to handle Markdown simplified syntax to write Web pages...
+HTGEN significantly reduces server overloads by serving mostly static HTML pages, which are well-cached in the network infrastructure.
+Additionally, HTGEN transparently minifies the generated HTML, JS, and CSS files.
+It also supports Markdown syntax for writing web pages.

-The Website www.clari3d.com is entirely written using this exiting technology.
+The website www.clari3d.com is entirely built using this exciting technology.

 Php include

-Websites are often designed with PHP, directly or using a CMS that uses itself PHP.
-Parts of a Web page are included with the include instruction.
-This way, each time a page is requested by a client, PHP includes the parts, parses and executes them:
+Websites are frequently developed using PHP, either directly or through a CMS that relies on PHP.
+Components of a web page are included using the include directive.
+Consequently, each time a client requests a page, PHP includes the components, parses, and executes them:

 <html>